Feedback Hub: Impact

 Notable changes that have been made after users provided corresponding feedback include many new features in Mail, a Folder view in Photos, smaller sizes for Sticky Notes, and a new save icon in Sketchpad.
 Not every piece of feedback is accepted, and a higher number of upvotes does not automatically make a feature change more likely to happen.
 Feature requests explicitly declined by Microsoft engineers include bringing Windows Media Center to Windows 10 and eliminating automatic sign-in in Skype Preview and other apps.
 Nonetheless, upvotes indicate how many users agree with a piece of feedback.

+Controversy

 Rigged system

-On 24 December 2021, Neowin reported that Feedback Hub is rigged.
-Microsoft silently deletes upvotes.
-Following reports from its readers, Neowin monitored the top 11 requested features for Windows 11 and observed that these items have bleed thousands of votes between 3 December to 24 December.
+On 24 December 2021, Neowin reported that the Feedback Hub is rigged.
+Neowin claimed that Microsoft silently deletes upvotes.
+Following reports from its readers, Neowin monitored the top 11 requested features for Windows 11 and observed that these items lost thousands of votes between 3 December to 24 December.
 The #1 feature has lost 9,634 votes.
-It is not possible to downvote requests in Feedback Hub, hence this is not a user-triggered action.
+It is not possible to downvote requests in Feedback Hub, hence they claim this is not a user-triggered action.